rshnn/xray-denoising/readme.md

 ## Summary
 This data comes from a [kaggle dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
 It contains chest x-ray images of individuals with and without pneumonia.

 The best performing model was a residual autoencoder neural network.
 It has symmetric skip-forward connections between convolution layers of the same feature tensor shape.
+Hyperparameter tuning for this neural network architecture was conducted using random search.
 An example of the denoising performance of this model is shown below on a test-set image.

 ![6](images/06.png)